-Understand what is zombie process in Linux Unix, how process goes to zombie state, how to handle zombie process, what is impact of zombie processes.
+Understand what is zombie process in Linux Unix, how the process goes to a zombie state, how to handle the zombie process, what is the impact of zombie processes.

-In very lame terms, Zombie process is a process which is present in process table even if its already dead!
-Zombie process also known as defunct process.
-To understand how zombie process gets created let see how process exiting takes place from memory.
+In very lame terms, the Zombie process is a process that is present in the process table even if it’s already dead!
+The zombie process is also known as a defunct process.
+To understand how the zombie process gets created let see how to process exiting takes place from memory.

-Whenever process completes its execution, it exits and notify its parent process that his child has died.
-At this time, parent process suppose to execute WAIT system call which reads dead child process status and other details.
-Once wait system call completes, dead child will be removed from memory.
-At this point, if parent process is not coded properly or unable to read this status from child for some reason then it wont fork wait system call.
-This in turns keeps dead child in memory & process table.
+Whenever the process completes its execution, it exits and notifies its parent process that his child has died.
+At this time, the parent process supposes to execute the WAIT system call which reads dead child process status and other details.
+Once the wait system call completes, a dead child will be removed from memory.
+At this point, if the parent process is not coded properly or unable to read this status from a child for some reason then it won’t fork wait system call.
+This in turn keeps the dead child process in memory & process table.

 This whole operation completes very fast.
-Zombie takes very tiny amount of memory to live in so couple of zombies on server are harmless.
-Many zombie processes have parent PID as 1 which is init process.
-When child is dead but not cleared from memory and parent process exists then those child zombies will be taken over by init.
+Zombie takes a very tiny amount of memory to live in so a couple of zombies on the server are harmless.
+Many zombie processes have parent PID as 1 which is the init process.
+When a child is dead but not cleared from memory and parent process exists then those child zombies will be taken over by init.
 Init usually runs its child zombie clearance periodically.
-So its possible those zombies gets cleared out in it.
+So its possible those zombies get cleared out in it.

 You can list zombie processes on your server with below command :

-You can get parent PID of zombie process using
+You can get parent PID of the zombie process using

 # kill -s SIGCHLD <ppid>

-As we already discussed, couple of zombie processes are harmless.
-But if they are growing rapidly then there are two areas which may be bottle necked and your system prone to panic :
+As we already discussed, a couple of zombie processes are harmless.
+But if they are growing rapidly then there are two areas which may be bottlenecked and your system prone to panic :

-- Each zombie holds its PID hence rapidly growing zombies can exhaust all available PIDs on system and then no new process can be forked by kernel.
+- Each zombie holds its PID hence rapidly growing zombies can exhaust all available PIDs on the system and then no new process can be forked by the kernel.

-- Even zombie holds very tiny amount of memory, huge numbers can make difference.
-Large number of zombies can hog considerable amount of memory contributing to high memory utilization of machine.
+- Even zombie holds a very tiny amount of memory, huge numbers can make a difference.
+A large number of zombies can hog a considerable amount of memory contributing to high memory utilization of the machine.

-If your system is flooded with zombies which are not being cleared even by init, system reboot can be tried for quick refresh.
+If your system is flooded with zombies that are not being cleared even by init, system reboot can be tried for a quick refresh.
 Obviously this would be the last resort you should be looking at.